usermkwon12ucsd/cse15l-lab-reports/lab2/lab2_report.md

 1. I used handleRequest method from lab2 which I duly changed it.
 2. Relevant argument: URI url,
+   Fields:

-- fields:String display -> this variable stores all strings to display on the webpage
+- String display -> this variable stores all strings to display on the webpage
 - int index -> this number counts how many times domain is ended with /add-message
 - String[] parameters ->this array stores contents of query by splitting it around "="
 - String s -> this string stores content to be add